Home » Tesla Owners Are Being A Little Hypocritical When It Comes To Charger Access

 51xxrachv1s.
 Ac Sl1000 X

-And, finally, there’s an easy potential solution to this: An extension cord like this one from Amazon.
+What about an extension cord like this one from Amazon?
 Not only is it a small price a pay to get easy access when other cars are there, it’s a nice way to avoid conflict with your fellow electric car owners.
+However, the major caveat here is that most cords like these only support Level 1/Level 2 charging and so it’s not a great solution if you pull up to a Supercharger station, though they may work at certain Tesla Destination stations.

 [Full disclosure: We put an Amazon affiliate link on that extension cord and might make a commission if you buy one.]